Direct method (education)

 The direct method of teaching, which is sometimes called the natural method, and is often (but not exclusively) used in teaching foreign languages, refrains from using the learners' native language and uses only the target language.
-It was established in England around 1900 and contrasts with the grammar–translation method and other traditional approaches, as well as with C.J.
+It was established in the United Kingdom around the year 1900 and contrasts with the grammar–translation method and other traditional approaches, as well as with C.J.
 Dodson's bilingual method.
 It was adopted by key international language schools such as Berlitz, Alliance Française, and Inlingua School of Languages in the 1970s.
 Many of the language departments of the Foreign Service Institute of the U.S. State Department adopted the Method starting in 2012.

 In general, teaching focuses on the development of oral skills.
 Characteristic features of the direct method are: